openearth/xbeach-docs/docs/xbeach_manual.rst

    efficiently solving wave-averaged equations but neglecting infragravity waves;

 #.
-Surfbeat mode (instationary) (keyword: :par:`wavemodel` = *surfbeat*), where
+Surfbeat mode (instationary) (keyword: :par:`wavemodel` =
-   the short wave variations on the wave group scale (short wave envelope) and the long waves associated with them are resolved;
+   *surfbeat*), where the short wave variations on the wave group scale (short wave envelope) and the long waves associated with them are resolved;

 #.
-Non-hydrostatic mode (wave-resolving) (keyword: :par:`wavemodel` = *nonh*),
+Non-hydrostatic mode (wave-resolving) (keyword: :par:`wavemodel` =
-   where a combination of the non-linear shallow water equations with a pressure correction term is applied, allowing to model the propagation and decay of individual waves.
+   *nonh*), where a combination of the non-linear shallow water equations with a pressure correction term is applied, allowing to model the propagation and decay of individual waves.

 In the following these options are discussed in more detail.
 Important to note that all times in XBeach are prescribed on input in morphological time.
 If you apply a morphological acceleration factor (keyword: :par:`morfac`) all input time series and other time parameters are divided internally by :par:`morfac`.
-This way, you can specify the time series as real times, and vary the :par:`morfac` without changing the rest of the input files (keyword: :par:`morfacopt` = *1*).
+This way, you can specify the time series as real times, and vary the :par:`morfac` without changing the rest of the input files (keyword:
+:par:`morfacopt` = *1*).

-.. _wave_processes:
+.. _Wave_processes:

 .. figure:: image10.png
    :width: 400px